joebutler2/growing-object-oriented-software/ch_4_kick-starting_the_test-driven_cycle.md

 You'll be surprised by how long it might take to get even a skeleton to production since it requires coordinating with different individuals and groups.

 Note that there is an additional challenge of the team learning the social norms of working together.
+(Storming.
+Norming.
+Performing.)

 Incremental development can be stressful for people since it moves the stress of a project to earlier in the life span.
 In traditional software approaches this stress is at the end due to all of the teams integrating their work and squashing bugs.